bstefanescu/qutejs/web/doc/docs/attributes/q-call.md

 The `import` attribute of `q:template` is required to access variables declared in the current file within the template.

-This technique can be used **on any DOM element**, not only on functional component elements.
+This technique can be used **on any DOM element**, not only on template component elements.